 “No. Hey, uh, I couldn’t reach customer service.
 Um… Do you…?”

 Slowly, her eyebrows lift.
 “Are you asking…?” she points at her chest, eyes wide.

 Timothy nods.
-“I don’t have cash.
+“I don’t have cash on me.
 Do you mind?”

 “Oh.”
-Misa didn’t have cash either and wondered if she had enough to cover the check.
+Misa didn’t have cash either and wondered if she had enough to cover the check with her bank card.
 “How mu—” The server and Timothy stare at Misa.
-“Uh, sure…” She shuffles a jittery hand inside her wallet and retrieves her debit card.
+“Uh, sure…” She shuffles a jittery hand inside her wallet and retrieves her card.